 I am a postdoctoral fellow in the University of Toronto machine learning group working with Ruslan Salakhutdinov.
 Previously I received my Ph.D. at MIT, studying under Bill Freeman and Josh Tenenbaum.
 Before that, I did my undergraduate degree in symbolic systems and MS in computer science at Stanford University.

 I am a co-creator of Metacademy, a web site which helps you formulate personalized learning plans for machine learning and related topics.
 It’s based on a dependency graph of the core concepts.
-I also recently taught an undergraduate neural networks course at U of T.
+I also recently taught an undergraduate neural networks course at the University of Toronto.